×

 Eclogite vs Arkose Characteristics

 Though some rocks look identical, they have certain characteristics which distinguish them from others.
 Characteristics of rocks include texture, appearance, color, fracture, streak, hardness etc. Eclogite vs Arkose characteristics assist us to distinguish and recognize rocks.
 Also you can check about Properties of Eclogite and Properties of Arkose.
 Learn more about Eclogite vs Arkose in the next section.
 The interior uses of Eclogite include Decorative aggregates and Interior decoration whereas the interior uses of Arkose include Decorative aggregates, Homes and Interior decoration.
 Due to some exceptional properties of Eclogite and Arkose, they have various applications in construction industry.
-The uses of Eclogite in construction industry include Not yet used and that of Arkose include Cement manufacture, Construction aggregate, For road aggregate, Production of glass and ceramics, Raw material for the manufacture of mortar.
+The uses of Eclogite in construction industry include and that of Arkose include Cement manufacture, Construction aggregate, For road aggregate, Production of glass and ceramics, Raw material for the manufacture of mortar.

 More about Eclogite and Arkose